 What it does: Detects beats and places markers on the timeline.
 Offers controls for beat strength filtering and subdivision.

-What it doesn't do: No auto-editing, no speed ramps, no zoom effects.
+What it doesn't do: No auto-editing of clips to the beat.
 Markers only.

 Best for: Editors who want reliable beat detection and are comfortable with manual cutting.